 - 4 years of math (one full year beyond algebra II);

-- 3 years of laboratory science (preferably including biology, chemistry and physics; general science or earth science usually does not count as a lab science);
+- 3 years of laboratory science (preferably including biology, chemistry and physics OR an AP/IB/DE science; general science or earth science usually does not count as a lab science);

 - 3 to 4 years of the same foreign language or two years of two different foreign languages;

 - 4 years of social science.

 Students who challenge themselves with the upper-level courses offered in their high school (i.e. Honors-level courses, Advanced Placement classes, International Baccalaureate, dual enrollment, etc.) increase their competitiveness.

 Because strong students come from many different types of schools, we examine each applicant within the context of his or her high school.

 Although schools provide different opportunities, you should pursue the most demanding college preparatory programs available.

 2. Academic Achievement

 To evaluate your achievement in high school, we evaluate your grades in core subject areas: mathematics, English, foreign language, social studies and lab sciences.
 A competitive candidate is an A/B student in core courses.
 We look at your performance throughout your entire high-school career.